Skip to content

 Do You Want to Pay Off Your Loan or Keep Payments Low?

-• The downside is you won’t be paying down the loan
+- The downside is you won’t actually be paying down the loan

-If you make interest-only payments on your mortgage each month for the first ten years, you will pay substantially less than your fully-amortized payment, but gain nothing in the way of home equity.
-Precious home equity…
+If you make interest-only payments on your mortgage each month for the first ten years, you will pay substantially less than the fully-amortized payment, but gain nothing in the way of home equity.

 So if you took out a mortgage with no money down, you would have zero ownership in your home unless it appreciated during that time.
 Meaning home prices must rise for you to gain any equity whatsoever.

-If home values happened to fall during that time, you could easily find yourself in an underwater position seeing that you elected to put nothing down and pay no principal each month.
+If home values happened to fall during that time, you could easily find yourself in an underwater position with nothing put down and no principal paid.

-• Then you must make full mortgage payments
+- Then you must make fully amortized mortgage payments

-• Which can equate to a very significant payment increase
+- This can result in a very significant payment increase

 You actually get hit twice.
-After the interest-only periods ends, your minimum payment converts to the fully-amortized payment (principal payments and interest).
+After the interest-only periods ends, your minimum payment converts to the fully-amortized payment (principal and interest payments).

 Hello significantly larger mortgage payment!
 If it’s an ARM, you could get hit three times if the interest rate also adjusts higher.

-That is, unless you’re able to refinance or sell before that happens…which is what most people bank on.
+That is, unless you’re able to refinance your mortgage or sell the property before that happens…which is what most people seem to bank on.

-But you can’t always count on lower mortgage rates in the future, and if you can’t handle the extra payment amount, beware!
+But you can’t always count on lower mortgage rates in the future, and if you can’t handle the larger payment amount, beware!

 With home prices on the up and up, the idea is that you can eventually gain considerable ownership in your home without ever paying any money toward the principal balance.

-This was the main premise of the infamous option arm.
-But those days seem to be well behind us now.
+This was the main argument behind the infamous option arm.
+But those days are now well behind us.

-So instead of an mortgage rate of 4%, you might be stuck with a rate of 4.25% if you opt for an interest-only option.
-Or higher closing costs.
-E
+So instead of an mortgage rate of 6.5%, you might be stuck with a rate of 6.625% if you opt for an interest-only option.

-Put simply, you actually have to pay for the privilege to not pay down your principal balance, which seems a bit odd.
+Simply put, you pay for the privilege to not pay down your principal balance, which sounds a bit odd.

-That being said, many think interest-only mortgages are a complete waste of time, and that you should always pay down at least some principal each month.
+At this point you might think interest-only mortgages are a complete waste of time.
+And that you should always pay down at least some principal each month.

 But it really depends on what you plan to do with your home, and if you see yourself owning the property outright at some point.